Direct lens vs indirect lens, what effect does this have for your work lighting?

-In a direct lens work light, the LEDs shine directly on the surface to be illuminated.
-In this process, little to no filtering is used.
-The only - practically negligible - filtering is the translucent, unprocessed protective glass.
-Direct light therefore has a clear purpose and is therefore also used to illuminate specific spots.
-Another name for this is spot light.
-Characteristic of light sources with a direct beam is the often concentrated angle of radiation.
-Because of this concentrated beam angle the risk of glare is greatest.
-Looking directly into the lamp can cause serious damage to your eyes.
+In a work lamp with a direct lens, the LEDs shine directly onto the surface you are illuminating.
+Minimal or no filtering is applied in this case.
+The only form of filtering, which is practically negligible, comes from the translucent and untreated protective glass.
+Direct light has a clearly defined direction and is used to illuminate specific areas.
+This is also known as a spotlight.
+Light sources with a direct beam usually have a concentrated beam angle.
+Due to this concentrated beam angle, the risk of glare is highest.
+Directly looking into the lamp can, therefore, cause severe damage to your eyes.

 An example of a worklight where the LEDs are directly placed is the TRALERT® optimus series.
 This powerful series of work lights has a very high lumen level with a specially developed Fish-Eye lens technology.
 By combining the directly positioned LEDs with this fish-eye lens, an extremely powerful light beam is created.
 The lens ensures that the light is distributed correctly.